Qwiic Magnetometer (MLX90393) Hookup Guide

 A1 jumpers on the back of the board.
 Simply cut the traces connecting each pad to ground (0) and solder the other side to connect it to 3.3V (1).

 To operate the Qwiic Magnetometer in SPI mode, cut the chip select trace jumper (labeled below) and ensure that the CS pin is then connected to ground.

 If you haven't yet assembled your Qwiic Shield, now would be the time to head on over to that tutorial.

 With the shield assembled, SparkFun's new Qwiic environment means that connecting the sensor could not be easier.
 Just plug one end of the Qwiic cable into the Magnetometer breakout, the other into the Qwiic Shield of your choice and you'll be ready to upload a sketch and figure out what the magnetic fields look like.
 It seems like it's too easy to use, but that's why we made it that way!

 Before we get into programming our Magnetometer, we'll need to download and install the magnetometer library.
 Ted Yapo has written a library to control the Qwiic Magnetometer.
 You can obtain the .zip for this library using the below button.
 Never installed a library before?
 That's ok!
 Checkout our tutorial on installing Arduino Libraries.

 Note: This example assumes you are using the latest version of the Arduino IDE on your desktop.
 If this is your first time using Arduino, please review our tutorial on installing the Arduino IDE.
 If you have not previously installed an Arduino library, please check out our installation guide.

-Since this isn’t a SparkFun library, the example sketches are not included, so you’ll have to download those from the Github page by clicking the below button.
+Since this isn't a SparkFun library, the example sketches are not included, so you'll have to download those separately from the GitHub page by clicking the below button.
 The example sketches are located in

 Go ahead and unzip these examples to a location of your choosing and open Example 1 - Basic Readings.